Axia-Tech/AXIA-wiki/docs/learn/learn-consensus.md

 ---
 id: learn-consensus
-title: AXIACoin Consensus
+title: AXIA Consensus
-sidebar_label: AXIACoin Consensus
+sidebar_label: AXIA Consensus
-description: An explanation of the consensus model used in AXIACoin and AXIALunar
+description: An explanation of the consensus model used in AXIA and AXIALunar
 slug: ../learn-consensus
 ---